 Enabling Automatic Order Sync

-To enable automatic order syncing from your ecommerce store integration: From the Jetpack dashboard:Navigate to Integrations
+To enable automatic order syncing from your ecommerce store integration: From the Jetpack dashboard:Set the Start Shipping date

 - Orders created on or after this date will be imported from your store